KhizerRehan/knowron-frontend-task/README.task.md

  - Resuablity interms of component
  - Async nature of react (tricky part i found while swapping local state and setting new values)
  - Dynamically switch things based on Tabs Selection.

+ #### Chances for Improvement
+ - In terms of challange i think it's good to test skills by putting him/her into challenge so i found good approach. +1
+ - Add more sort native css/js examples to test that whether user can even right vanilla CSS/JS without using a frameworks which IMO, is important to understant basics of lanaguage when we are dealing in Frontend.
+ - Version control (Ask user to push/pull) from git repo inorder to test version controlling.

+   Thanks